In piping instrumentation, LC and LG refer to two different types of level measurement devices:

 - ② Type of level instrument

 - ③ Length (Center to center, Visible range)

 - ⑤ Line Class

-Then, the datasheet shall be sent to piping department.
+Then, the datasheet shall be sent to the piping department.

 Now piping engineers will select LG type based on process condition, and the following data shall be filled in.

 - ② Type of Level Gauge

 Decide the nozzle height and valve assembly.
 Such information shall be indicated on the datasheet.